-As noted above, since the inception of our Company, management and the Board have sought to align the interests of our executives and employees with the long-term interests of shareholders through, among other things, a determination to place significant emphasis on equity-based compensation as a component other things, a determination to piace significant emphasis on equity-based compensation as a component of our compensation programs compared to market-competitive levels.
+As noted above, since the inception of our Company, management and the Board have sought to align the interests of our executives and employees with the long-term interests of shareholders through, among other things, a determination to place significant emphasis on equity-based compensation as a component of our compensation programs compared to market-competitive levels.
 We believe this supports our goal of creating long-term value for our shareholders by fostering an ownership culture that promotes our overall compensation philosophy and encourages long-term performance, retention, and shareholder value-creation, and exposes our employees to economic diminishment should our share performance lag.
-Management and our Compensation Committee balance these goals with active monitoring of our equitybased grant practices and potential for shareholder dilution, in light of prior recommendations made by shareholder advisory firms and shareholder and investor communications.
+Management and our Compensation Committee balance these goals with active monitoring of our equity-based grant practices and potential for shareholder dilution, in light of prior recommendations made by shareholder advisory firms and shareholder and investor communications.

-Among other things, in determining 2013 equity-based grants, the Compensation Committee and the Board considered the Company's prior equity grant practices, the currently outstanding awards of restricted shares, options, and premium options, and the impact on shareholder dilution of these instruments and of contemplated grants.
+Among other things, in determining 2013 equity-based grants, the Compensation Committee and the Board considered the Company's prior equity grant practices, the currently outstanding awards of restricted shares, options, and premium options, and the impact on shareholder dilution of these instruments and of contemplated grants

-The Board received analyses of the impact of those equity-based grants on certain dilution and share plan utilization models used by certain institutional shareholders of the Company and by certain third parties who issue proxy voting recommendations.
+The Board received analyses of the impact of those equity-based grants on certain dilution and share plan utilization models used by certain institutional shareholders of the Company and by certain third parties who utilization models used by certain institutional shareholders of the Company and by certain third parties who issue proxy voting recommendations.
 Consistent with the philosophy of managing dilution and aligning the interests of our employees with the long-term interests of our shareholders, since 2010 a significant portion of the equity-based compensation provided to non-senior management employees has been in the form of cash-settled restricted stock units granted under the Company's 2010 Restricted Stock Unit Plan.
 We have believed, and continue to believe, that our equity-oriented compensation philosophy supports and suits our goals of creating long-term value for our shareholders, of fostering an ownership culture that promotes our overall compensation philosophy and encouraging long-term performance, retention, and shareholder value-creation, and of exposing our employees to economic diminishment should our share performance lag.
 We will also continue to be cognizant of dilution measures and investor dilution parameters in assessing our equity compensation needs.
-In that regard, we are not seeking an increase in the number of shares authorized under our equity incentive plans as we believe we have a sufficient number of shares to meet our needs until we seek approval of a new equity incentive plan in connection with the expiration of our 2001 Plan which is due to occur in February 2016.
+In that regard, we are not seeking an increase in the number of shares authorized under our equity incentive plans as we believe we have a sufficient number of shares to meet our needs until we seek approval of a new equity incentive plan in connection with the expiration of our 2001 Plan which is due to occur in February 2016. our 2001 Plan which is due to occur in February 2016.